-In 2022, investigations were performed by the Executive Director and, if necessary, by investigators on the staff of the Office of Attorney Regulation Counsel or the Office of the Attorney General.
-In future years, the Commission will primarily perform these investigations internally through its staff and/or contractors.
+In 2023, investigations were performed by the Executive Director, the Commissioner's Special Counsel, contracted investigators and, if necessary, by investigators on the staff of the Office of the Attorney General.
 According to Colo.
 RJD 14(a), the Executive Director notifies the subject judge of the investigation and the nature of the allegations after the Commission has recognized a RFE as a complaint according to Colo.
 RJD 13(b).
 The judge is afforded an opportunity to respond either in writing or by appearing before the Commission.
 Colo.
 RJD 14(d).